Hurricane Energy share price: from first oil to sustainable production?

 |Broker Recommendation||No of Brokers|

 You can trade Hurricane Energy shares with IG by speculating on the price movements through CFDs.
-Or by buying the stock outright through our share dealing platform from as little as £5.
+Or by buying the stock outright through our share trading platform from as little as £5.
 Open an account to get started.

 Hurricane Energy: bullish short-term optimism but long-term concerns remain